 What’s the last thing you read?

-I’m currently reading "The Creative Act: A Way of Being" by by Rick Rubin.
+I’m currently reading "The Creative Act: A Way of Being" by Rick Rubin.
 I love to read about the act of being creative.
 I think being a creative is quite spiritual and I appreciate books that remind me to tap back into my inner self, where my creativity lies.
 I think it’s so easy to get distracted by all the noise online and IRL.

 Click the + button in your browser while viewing the book to save it to your mind.